 The academy was set up with a management structure to support the Education Brief.
-The organisational structure consists of the Governors and Senior Leadership Team.
+The organisational structure consists of the Trustees and Senior Leadership Team.

-The Governors are responsible for setting general policy, adopting an annual plan and budget, monitoring its financial and operational performance, making strategic decisions about the direction of the Academy, approving major items of expenditure and making senior staff appointments.
+The Trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring its financial and operational performance, making strategic decisions about the direction of the Academy, approving major items of expenditure and making senior staff appointments.

-The Governing Body consists of four main committees (Curriculum, Finance, Audit and Premises), three Sub Committees (Executive and Personnel, Admissions, and Headteacher Performance Management Review), and six Committees that meet when required (Pupil Discipline, Admissions Appeal, Staff Dismissal, Staff Dismissal Appeal, Governors' Complaints Panel and ICT Working Group).
+The Board of Trustees consists of four main committees (Curriculum, Finance, Audit and Premises), three Sub Committees (Executive and Personnel, Admissions, and Headteacher Performance Management Review), and six Committees that meet when required (Pupil Discipline, Admissions Appeal, Staff Dismissal, Staff Dismissal Appeal, Trustees' Complaints Panel and ICT Working Group).

-From the Summer Term 2015, the Governing Body reduced the Committees down to three core Committees plus Full Board of Governors.
-Finance, Audit and Premises is now within Resources, Curriculum is now Teaching and Learning and a new committee for Pastoral.
+From the Summer Term 2015, the Trustees reduced the Committees down to three core Committees plus Full Board of Trustees.
+Finance, Audit and Premises is now within Resources, Curriculum is now Teaching and Learning, and there is a new committee for Pastoral.
 Ad hoc committees are owned by these core committees.
-Governors sit on one core committee each.
+Trustees sit on one core committee each.
 New Terms of Reference have been ratified.

-The Governors have approved a scheme of financial delegation which clearly sets out the level of financial authority delegated to the Headteacher, Senior Leadership team and beyond
+The Trustees have approved a scheme of financial delegation which clearly sets out the level of financial authority delegated to the Headteacher, Senior Leadership team and beyond

-The Headteacher and Senior Leadership Team manage the Academy at an executive level implementing all policies approved by the governors and the teaching and curriculum at the Academy.
+The Headteacher and Senior Leadership Team manage the Academy at an executive level implementing all policies approved by the Trustees and the teaching and curriculum at the Academy.
 They are responsible for the authorization of spending within agreed budgets and limits and for the appointment of staff with the exception of Senior Leadership Team members.
 The Headteacher is the Academy Trust's Accounting Officer.

-Arrangements for setting pay and remuneration of key management personnel Pay and remuneration is set and reviewed annually by the Governing Body.
+Arrangements for setting pay and remuneration of key management personnel Pay and remuneration is set and reviewed annually by the Board of Trustees.
 Further details are given in the academy's pay and remuneration policy.